LiamPattinson/luaconfig/README.md

 bool x1 = cfg.exists("path.to.setting.x.1");
 ```

-### Refocusing
+### Reading to Iterables

-When creating a new `Setting`, a new Lua thread is spawned with a table at the top of its virtual stack.
-The lifetime of this thread is determined by the lifetime of the `Setting`.
-To avoid the performance penalty of repeatedly building and destroying new threads, it is possible to reuse a `Setting` by 'refocusing'.
-For example, if reading the following matrix:
+A table containing homogeneous types may be efficiently read into C++ using iterator methods.
+For example, if we wish to read and print the following matrix:

 ```
 matrix = {